sachinkun21/HR-Aanalytics-Predicting-Employe-Churn-Using-Decision-Tree/README.md

 It Allows for data driven decision-making in all dimensions related to Employee Management.
 This DataTale will give you a solid understanding of dealing with employee data and developing a predictive model to analyze employee turnover.
 Among all of the business domains, HR is still the least disrupted.
-However, the latest developments in data collection and analysis tools and technologies - allow for data driven decision-making in all dimensions of HR
+However, the latest developments in data collection and analysis tools and technologies - allow for data driven decision-making in all dimensions of HR.

-- Data driven approach to manage people in organization.

 #### Problems in HR Department:
 - Hiring and Assessment